 Bond value or price

 How much would an investor pay to purchase a bond today, which is redeemable in four years for its nominal value or face value of $100 and pays an annual coupon of 5% on the nominal value?
 The required rate of return (or yield) for a bond in this risk class is 4%.

 As with any asset valuation, the investor would be willing to pay, at the most, the present value of the future income stream discounted at the required rate of return (or yield).
 Thus, the value of the bond can be determined as follows:

 If the required rate of return (or yield) was 6%, then using the same calculation method, the price of the bond would be $96.53.
-And where the required rate of return (or yield) is equal to the coupon – 5% in this case – the current price of the bond will be equal to the par value of $100.
+And where the required rate of return (or yield) is equal to the coupon – 5% in this case – the current price of the bond will be equal to the nominal value of $100.

 Thus, there is an inverse relationship between the yield of a bond and its price or value.
 The higher rate of return (or yield) required, the lower the price of the bond, and vice versa.
 However, it should be noted that this relationship is not linear, but convex to the origin.

 The plain vanilla bond with annual coupon payments in the above example is the simpler type of bond.
-In addition to the plain vanilla bond, candidates – as part of their P4 studies and exam – are required to have knowledge of, and be able to deal with, more complicated bonds such as: bonds with coupon payments occurring more frequently than once a year; convertible bonds and bonds with warrants which contain option features; and more complicated payment features such as repayment mortgage or annuity type payment structures.
+In addition to the plain vanilla bond, candidates – as part of their Advanced Financial Management studies and exam – are required to have knowledge of, and be able to deal with, more complicated bonds such as: bonds with coupon payments occurring more frequently than once a year; convertible bonds and bonds with warrants which contain option features; and more complicated payment features such as repayment mortgage or annuity type payment structures.

 Yield to maturity (YTM) (also known as the [Gross] Redemption Yield (GRY))